My Lobectomy

 I am now officially NED!

 I’m home now and feeling a little better and stronger every day!
-I just heard from my surgeon that the tumor that was in my right upper lobe had clean margins and all of my lymph nodes were clear of disease.
+I just heard from my surgeon that the tumor in my right upper lobe had clean margins and all of my lymph nodes were clear of disease.

 Editor’s Note: We are extremely saddened to say that on June 23, 2024, Ivy Elkins passed away.
 Ivy’s advocacy efforts and writing continue to reach many.
 She will be deeply missed.